 This is an automatic process that your device will complete whenever it has enough battery power and a Wi-Fi connection.
 At the bottom of the Photos app, you should find a message informing you of any photos that are waiting to upload.
 You might be able to prompt them into action here at the risk of draining your battery.
 Or, keep your iPhone connected to power and Wi-Fi overnight.
 The photos should be uploaded by morning.

 Usually, it’s just a case of waiting for your device to do its thing.
 Once the images are on iCloud, they’ll be accessible on all your other devices as well.

 If your photos are definitely on iCloud — you check by viewing your full iCloud Photo Library online — but they aren’t on your iPhone, you might need to test your internet connection.

-To view iCloud photos on iPhone needs an internet connection to download any new photos added to iCloud Photo Library.
+To view iCloud photos on the iPhone, you need an internet connection to download any new images added to iCloud Photo Library.
 Without a connection, your latest photos won’t appear in the Photos app.
 Try loading a website in Safari to check your iPhone internet connection.
 If relying on Mobile Data, you’ll also want to ensure that Mobile Data is switched on for photos.

 Turn on Mobile Data for Photos:

 - Scroll down to Photos and tap to turn on

 - Note: The extra data usage may incur additional charges from your network

 3. Make Sure that iCloud Photo Library is On